jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_VersionStoreGenerationRate.md

 There are two version stores in Tempdb.
 The online index build version store is used for online index builds in all databases.
 The common version store is used for all other data modification operations in all databases.

-## When the alarm is raised

-Investigate the Tempdb Version Store Generation Rate chart on the SQL Server \| Tempdb Drilldown \| Usage page.
+When the alarm is raised, investigate the Tempdb Version Store Generation Rate chart on the **SQL Server \| Tempdb drilldown \| Usage page**.

 {% include links.html %}